5 common mistakes to avoid

 At taxTax A fee the government charges on income, property, and sales.
 The money goes to finance government programs and other costs.+ read full definition time, make sure you’re reporting accurate information.
 Here are some common mistakes to watch out for.

 You can only claim moving expenses that your employer hasn’t already reimbursed you for.
 If you have been reimbursed for some or all of your moving expenses, you must include this as income on your tax return.

-You can only claim interest on student loans made to you under the Canada Student Loans Act, the Canada Student Financial Assistance Act, or similar provincial or territorial government laws.
-You can’t claim interest paid on any other kind of loan, even if it is to finance your education.
-Example: a line of credit.
+You can only claim interest on student loans made to you under the Canada Student Loans Act, the Canada Student Financial Assistance Act, Apprentice Loans Act, or similar provincial or territorial government laws.
+You can’t claim interest paid on any other kind of loanLoan An agreement to borrow money for a set period of time.
+You agree to pay back the full amount, plus interest, by a set date.+ read full definition, even if it is to finance your education.
+Example: a line of creditLine of credit An account that you set up with a financial institution (often a bank) to borrow money.
+It lets you borrow what you need, when you need it, up to a certain limit.+ read full definition.
 You can’t transfer the claim to anyone else, even if they paid the interest on the loan.

 5. Other deductions (line 232)